unregistered436/veracode-cred-expiry/README.md

 # Dump Veracode API Credential Expiry Dates
-This tool will dump Veracode platform API credential user names, emails, and their expiry dates.
+This tool will create a CSV report of Veracode platform API credential user names, emails, and their expiry dates.
 Output can be restricted to only "API" accounts used for CI/CD integrations, or "human" users which are typically developers.

 ## Requirements
 * Python3.6 and above